MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/oc-manage-presence-status.md

 - **Base presence**: The base presence status indicates an agent's status.
 The unified routing engine distributes work items to agents as per their base statuses.
 Among the out-of-the-box statuses, except inactive, all others are base statuses.
 - **Presence text**: The text that is associated with a specific base status.
 This is the text that is visible to agents.

-### Custom presence
+### Custom presence status

-Apart from the out-of-the-box presence statuses, Omnichannel for Customer Service also allows you to create custom presence statuses for your agents to use.
+Apart from the out-of-the-box presence statuses, you can create custom presence statuses for your agents to use.
 The custom presence status is mapped to a base presence.
 For example, if agents on your team want to attend a training, you can create a custom “Away–In Training” presence status.
 When you map a custom presence to a base presence, you must make sure that the configurations are logically viable.
 For example, if you map an available custom presence to offline base status, the application treats it as "offline" while the visual effect is "available".

 More information: [Configure custom presence](../administer/presence-custom-presence.md)